Citable filing context

 Server-rendered

-NEE's research view summarizes recent SEC filing context, starting with management_change from May 27, 2026.
+NEE's research view summarizes recent SEC filing context, starting with acquisition from Aug 11, 2026.

 NEE filing events and research context